Jump to topic

 Allergy/immunologists are physicians who are trained either in internal medicine, pediatrics or medicine/pediatrics and have completed two to three years of subspecialty fellowship training in the field of allergy and immunology.
 This training enables the allergists to provide care for:

 - Patients with asthma, allergic and non-allergic rhinitis/rhinosinusitis, allergic conjunctivitis, atopic dermatitis, food allergy and/or intolerance, hymenoptera venom sting allergy, drug allergy, anaphylaxis, urticaria and angioedema.

 - Patients who require allergen immunotherapy and immunomodulation for allergic and immunologic diseases.

 - Patients in the hospital with various allergic reactions, most commonly reactions to medications.

-Every Wednesday from 8:00 – 11:00 a.m., there is allergy-immunology conference when all members of the training program including adult and pediatric allergists, fellows, residents and students attend.
+Every Wednesday from 8 to 11 a.m., there is allergy-immunology conference when all members of the training program including adult and pediatric allergists, fellows, residents and students attend.

-Every Monday from 7:30 – 8:30 a.m. there is a textbook review that you are welcome to attend.
+Every Monday from 7:30 to 8:30 a.m. there is a textbook review that you are welcome to attend.

-In the outpatient clinic, you will work directly with the attending and fellows, seeing new and return patients.
-For the first few days or so, you will observe the attending, fellows and residents.
-We strongly encourage you to observe each attending, fellow and resident after which you are encouraged to see patients independently.
-You are expected to present your history, physical exam findings, laboratory tests, assessment and recommendations to the attending in the room with the patient.
-You are encouraged not to recite from your notes.
-Following presentation and discussion of the case, you should dictate your note.
+In the outpatient clinic, students work directly with the attending and fellows, seeing new and return patients.
+For the first few days or so, each student observes the attending, fellows and residents.
+The program strongly encourages students to observe each attending, fellow and resident, after which they are encouraged to see patients independently.
+Students are expected to present history, physical exam findings, laboratory tests, assessment and recommendations to the attending in the room with the patient.
+Students are encouraged not to recite from notes.
+Following presentation and discussion of the case, students should dictate their note.

-It is required that you attend the following educational activities:
+It is required that students attend the following educational activities: